jlongster/tcomb-immutable-experiment/README.md

 By default, it only works with native JS objects.
 We are using immutable.js though, so we wanted to type the as well.

+I copied most of the implementations of list, dict, and struct and converted them to immutable types (hence differing code styles).
+This is where I ended up.

 Typing both immutable and non-immutable data gives huge clarity in the whole system.
 It's easy to see which objects are immutable or not, and the types know how to hydrate/dehydrate data.
 You'll never need `fromJS` again, because the type will automatically convert things to immutable when needed.

 See [usage.js](https://github.com/jlongster/tcomb-immutable-experiment/blob/master/usage.js) for usage examples.